predobraj2/couchbase-aspnet/README.md

 * Port of the [Enyim Memcached Provider](https://github.com/enyim/memcached-providers) to Couchbase Server with some improvements
 * Session data compression is supported, starting from version 1.3.0
+* Starting from version 1.3.2 NLog logging can be enabled to output basic information for all Save / Load actions (item id and size before and after compression)
-* LZ4 fast compression algorithm supported in version 1.3.1 and is default algorithm if compression enabled.
+* LZ4 fast compression algorithm supported in version 1.3.1 and was default algorithm if compression enabled for 1.3.1 version.
+* QuickLZ very fast compression algorithm supported in version 1.3.2 and now is default algorithm if compression enabled (in version 1.3.2).
 * LZ4Sharp library used for fastest compression (https://github.com/stangelandcl/LZ4Sharp) and added as project to solution (licensed under BSD License)
+* QuickLZ DLL used from http://www.quicklz.com/download.html
-* Provider write his configuration during start to Windows Event Log.
-Check Application/CouchbaseSessionStateProvider source (using Event Viewer)
+* Provider write his configuration during start to Windows Event Log (version 1.3.1) and in addition to log file (starting from version 1.3.2).
+  Check Application/CouchbaseSessionStateProvider source (using Event Viewer) and Logs/CouchbaseSessionStateProvider.log file
 * Starting from version 1.3.0, trivial MVC example was removed from solution.

 ## Requirements